Boboliger213/PANIC-BUTTON-PCB/README.md

 # PANIC-BUTTON-PCB
 A PCB that activates your fight-or-flight response.
 Pressing the button will activate flashing lights and a loud buzzing sound, you can use it as an SOS, or to wake yourself up in the morning.
+This is made in EasyEDA for Hack Club Solder.
+Gerber file, JSON file and BOM file is included in the repo.

 # SCREENSHOTS
 ![image](https://github.com/user-attachments/assets/43cfb287-87f0-40bf-bb52-902cd5bba026)